florianhartig/DHARMa/Code/BayesianExamples/beetlesBayes.md

 ## GLMM with random intercept on year, observation-level RE for overdispersion, and zero-inflation

 The following code fits a GLMM with random intercept on year, observation-level RE for overdispersion, and zero-inflation.
+Note that this is the true, data-generating model.

-Note that we then created two types of posterior predictive simulations
+We  will create two types of posterior predictive simulations

 * Conditional posterior predictive simulations, meaning that we take the final fitted values for lampda (which includes destimates of REs and ZI), and only simulate the final Poisson distribution